Robson Conceição: Professional career

 On December 21, 2021, it was revealed that Conceição would face the unbeaten Xavier Martinez in a WBC super-featherweight title eliminator.
 The fight was scheduled as the main event of a January 29, 2022 Top Rank card, and was broadcast by ESPN and ESPN Deportes.
 He won the fight by unanimous decision, with scores of 98–92, 99–91 and 100–90.
 Conceição dominated the bout, with Martinez's sole moment of success coming at the end of the third round, when he briefly staggered Conceição.

 Conceição was booked to face the unified WBC, WBO, and The Ring super featherweight champion Shakur Stevenson in the main event of an ESPN broadcast card, which took place on September 23, 2022, at the Prudential Center in Newark, New Jersey.
 He entered the fight as a heavy betting underdog, with most bookmakers having at -1800 odds.
 Stevenson missed weight by 1.6 lbs at the official weigh-ins and was stripped of his titles.
 In front of an audience of 10,107, Conceição lost the fight by unanimous decision, with two scorecards of 117–109 and one scorecard of 118–108.

+Conceição faced Nicolas Polanco on June 10, 2023, on the undercard of the Josh Taylor and Teofimo Lopez super lightweight title bout.
+The fight ended in a no-contest, as Polanco was unable to rise from his stool at the start of the third round, due to a clash of heads in the prior round.

+Conceição was scheduled to face Jose Ivan Guardado Ortiz on April 13, 2024 in Corpus Christi, Texas.
+He won the fight via seventh-round stoppage.

+WBC Super Featherweight Champion

+Conceição vs. Foster

+Conceição was scheduled to challenge O'Shaquie Foster for his WBC super featherweight title at Prudential Center in Newark, New Jersey on July 6, 2024.
+Conceição won the fight by a very controversial split decision victory, with many believing Foster was the rightful winner.
+Others say the former champ was out hustled by Conceição.

+Conceição vs. Foster 2

+On August 29, 2024 it was reported that Conceição would make the first defense of his WBC super featherweight title in a championship rematch against former champion O'Shaquie Foster on November 2, 2024 in Verona, New York.
+On September 9, 2024 the fight was confirmed to take place at Turning Stone Resort Casino in Verona, NY.
+Conceição lost by split decision.